Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 We comply.

-Training for investigating officers has raised awareness of this criteria.
+Training for investigating officers has raised awareness of these criteria.

 Within our complaint procedure, there is a section included for investigating officer responsibilities.